-Cristina Aguilar is the Executive Director for the Colorado Organization for Latina Opportunity and Reproductive Rights (COLOR).
-Inspired by her childhood as a queer Latina in the border town of El Paso, Texas, Aguilar leads COLOR in their efforts to develop young leaders, empower the Colorado Latinx community to shape policies that impact their lives and urge lawmakers to stand with Latinas and our families.
+Cristina Aguilar is the Executive Director for the Colorado Organization for Latina Opportunity and Reproductive Rights (COLOR) where she leads our efforts to develop young leaders, suppport our families and empower the Colorado Latinx community to shape policies that impact their lives, and urge lawmakers to stand with Latinx folks and our diverse families.

 Preferred gender pronouns: she/her/hers | From: Mexico | B.A. of Communications (The University of Akron) | Master's of Humanities, certificate in Women's Studies (Wright State University) | COLORistx since March 2017